 A water bottle is a great way to drink water throughout the day consistently.
 Do your best!
 Though it may seem challenging to drink that designated ounce metric, it is important for your body, mind and soul.
 People don’t drink enough water, and it’s a more significant issue than just massage therapy.

 When someone hears the word toxin, they think of it as poison or a generally harmful substance.
 A massage doesn’t release anything toxic, but rather the minor side effects you may feel from a massage.
 Though the massage is beneficial in the long run, the general soreness and feeling off are what some connect to toxins.
 Call it what you want—hydration helps in either sense.

 How Does Water Help?

 Without stating every benefit, massage hydration helps the body in numerous ways.
 It helps keep the body at an ordinary temperature, greases up, and pads joints.
 Furthermore, it safeguards your spinal line and other touchy areas.
 Most importantly, hydration rids waste through pee, sweat, and solid discharges.
 Whatever toxins a massage specialist may refer to are eliminated through hydration; otherwise, it sits around in your dehydrated body.

 How Much Water Should You Drink Before a Massage?

 Nothing is better than adding electrolytes to recharge your framework!
 Generally speaking, you should ensure you drink a glass of water within an hour of your appointment.
 If you’re someone who stays hydrated throughout the day, you don’t have to do anything differently.
-However, if you don’t drink enough water, remember to drink a few glasses the few hours leading to your massage.
+However, if you don’t drink enough water, remember to drink a few glasses for the few hours leading to your massage session.